mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

                     ],
                 }

-    You can also create your own template file located in your :confval:`templates_path`.
+    You can also create your own template file(s) located in your :confval:`templates_path`.
     It's best to use ``<a>`` or ``<button type="button">`` elements.
     You can ``include`` other templates, most notably icons.